bmorris3/dot/docs/dot/gettingstarted.rst

 <https://dfm.io/posts/pymc3-mass-matrix/>`_ which is critical for getting fast
 results from highly degenerate model parameterizations (like this one).

-The ``init`` keyword argument is set to ``'jitter+adapt_full'``, and this is very important.
-This uses Daniel Foreman-Mackey's dense mass matrix setting which is critical for getting fast results from highly degenerate model parameterizations (like this one).

 Finally, let's plot our results:

 .. code-block:: python